realworldocaml/book/other-notes/outline.md

 ### Part I : Language and Libraries

-1. **Expressions, Variables and Functions**: introduce the basic OCaml types and syntax via expressions.
-Then discuss let bindings and functions, along with a demonstration of type inference in the REPL.
-Finally, show higher-order functions and labelled/optional arguments. [yminsky: I’ve been playing around with text for just such a section.
-One thing to notice is that it’s pretty limiting to talk about functions, expressions and variables without even a list type.
-You can get a few pages in that way, but at some point, you need something more interesting to work with.
-I wonder if we could have an “OCaml walkthrough” section that takes you up through a bunch of the basics, including simple versions of all the material in 2-4, as a kind of broad overview, and then we could go into more detail in something like the order you suggest.]
-1. **Pattern Matching**: the function and match operators, along with examples of exhaustiveness checking.
+1. **Introduction to OCaml**: A guided tour through the OCaml language, all done using the OCaml toplevel.
+We'd cover all the basic language features in brief, including:
+      - basic arithmetic expressions
+      - defining variables
+      - functions, including simple higher-order functions
+      - basic type inference
+      - basic pattern matching
+      - lists and tuples
+      - records and variants
+1. **Expressions, Variables and Functions**:
+      - Discuss the idea that OCaml is an expression-oriented language.
+Explain the basic syntactic constructs and how they work.
+      - Discuss how let binding and variable definitions work.
+        Include
+      - Discuss function definitions in more detail, explaining what labelled and optional arguments are and when you should use them, anonymous functions, and recursive functions.
-1. **Tuples, Lists, and Polymorphism**: show how to build up sets of values using tuples, and lists, as well as how to write generic functions that operate over them using the built-in operators.
+1. **Tuples and Lists**: show how to build up sets of values using tuples, and lists, as well as how to write generic functions that operate over them using the built-in operators.
+1. **Algebraic Data Types and Pattern Matching**:
+      - Explain the interplay between record types (a bunch of things together) and variant types (a bunch of different possibilites)
-1. **Algebraic Data Types**: define how unions can be defined with the example of a binary tree and an R/B tree.
-Then show how polymorphic variants can be used for even more open types.
+      - define how unions can be defined with the example of a binary tree and an R/B tree.
+Show how pattern matching can be used to work with algebraic data types. [yminsky: I'm a little concerned baout using binary trees as the motivating example.
+        Variants are far more useful than the example suggests.
+Maybe a more prosaic example is in order.]
+      - Explain the option list types in terms of variants types.
+      - Introduce polymorphic variants, show how they can be used to give you more flexibility (and explain the downsides)
+1. **Mutable Programming**:
-1. **Mutable Data Structures**: OCaml code can be purely functional, or use side-effects and global variables.
-Introduce references and mutable structures such as the Queue built using them.
-Then discuss records, arrays, strings, and the built-in hashtable.
+      - OCaml code can be purely functional, or use side-effects and global variables.
+      - Introduce references and show how to use.
+Explain how to write imperative code, including for and while loops and sequencing operations with semi-colons.
+      - Discuss the various mutable datastructures including records, arrays, strings, and hashtables.
+1. **Exceptions**:
-1. **Exceptions**: show how exceptions are defined and caught.
-XXX this interacts badly with Async/Lwt, so need to consider how those are introduced.
+      - Explain the exceptions system, show how exceptions are defined and caught.
-1. **I/O**: currently uses channels, but should we talk about this via Core/Async only? [yminsky: my inclination is to think that async should be presented when we get to network programming, but that ordinary file I/O at least should be covered without Async.
-That said, there should be a chapter on Async.]
+      - Explain the downsides of exceptions, and how and when to use them.
+1. **THe Module System**:
+      - Basic modules and interfaces (Map as an example?)
+      - Tips for designing good module interfaces.
+      - Effective use of modules, including interface components (like Comparable, Hashable, Sexpable in Core) and functors
+      - First-class modules, using a plug-in system as the motivating example.
+      - recursive modules [yminsky: Do we want to cover this?
+I've personally never used recursive modules.]
+1. **I/O**:
+      - Basic input and output.
+Printf, and in/out channels.
+      - reading and writing values using s-expressions, bin-prot and marshal.
+1. **Concurrent Programming**
+      - Covers LWT or Async.
+We still need to figure out which system to cover.
+I'm pretty torn on this one.
-1. **Files and Compilation Units**: how to invoke the compiler and the role ml/mli files.
-This should possibly go earlier.
+1. **Files and Compilation Units**:
-1. **Module System**: basic modules, example of Map.
-Then functors, first-class modules and recursive modules, along with uses for them (e.g. a plugin system).
+      - How to organize a small realistic project, including
+      - the role of ml/mli files
+      - direct invocation of the compiler
+      - setting up a simple build with ocamlbuild.
+      - how to include packages using ocamlfind
 1. **Objects**: the structurally typed object system.
 Two good examples of object usage are lablgtk and js_of_ocaml where they interop nicely.
 Perhaps do a simple windowing system using lablgtk here?
 1. **Classes and Inheritance**: multiple inheritance and polymorphic classes. this is a beefy chapter, so I wonder about space constraints.